tkhall-notghost/tapssp-project/README.md

 ![Work in progress screenshot](early-wip.png)

 [Final project](https://fpl.cs.depaul.edu/cpitcher/courses/csc363/worksheets/project.html) (DePaul University internal link) for for my Theory and Practice of Safe Systems Programming CSC-463 class.
+This is not an alternative to `top`, `ps` or any other process monitors; there is no process listing.
+This is a refreshing display of general computer system resource utilization aiming for breadth rather than depth.

 ## compilation/usage